 The input for this request is two docx files.
 The ouput would look like the image below with red highlighting the difference.

-DPNGJSON
+Convert Docx file to image

+Converts an array of Docx files to image (PNG) and returns a JSON object containing the name and link to retrieve the base image for later use.

+Request